 - Ferry from Igoumenitsa to Corfu (late afternoon)

-We will take a boat trip down the Acheron River; however there will be no fire or lamentation for us.
+We also take a boat trip down the Acheron River, however there will be no fire or lamentation for us.
 Our modern trip will be a scenic cruise past flocks of longhaired sheep and nesting nightingales.
 Later, we will picnic on the banks of the Acheron at its source, a place where the countless clear, crystal subterranean springs give rise to the beautiful river.
-No wonder the Ancients thought the Acheron came from the Underworld!
+No wonder the Ancients thought the Acheron rose up from the Underworld!

 In the afternoon our journey continues north along the coastline to the port town of Igoumenitsa where we take the ferry across to the Island of Corfu.
 (Overnight Corfu) BL

-Day 19: Tuesday 18 October, Corfu – Kynopiastes – Paleokastritsa – Corfu
+Day 19: Tuesday 22 October, Corfu – Paleokastritsa – Corfu

 - Farewell Dinner

-Tonight we enjoy a special evening meal at a local restaurant where we talk far into the night, say our farewells, and ‘put our hands to the good things that lie before us’.
+After some time at leisure, we enjoy a special evening meal at a local restaurant where we talk far into the night and after many wonderful feasts together in so many places, like Odysseus, we too say our farewells.
 (Overnight Corfu) BD

-Our tour ends in Corfu.
+Our tour ends in Corfu after breakfast.
 In the morning you will be required to check out of the hotel.
-Participants travelling on the ASA ‘designated’ flights will be transferred to the Corfu Airport for their flight back to Australia (via Athens).
-Alternatively, you may wish to extend your stay in Corfu.
-Please contact ASA if you require further assistance.
+Please contact ASA if you require assistance with a transfer to Corfu Airport.
 B